intltechventures/Lab.Architecture/VendorSolutions/Optimization.md

     * https://www.tscp.com/press-release/thompson-street-capital-partners-recapitalizes-gurobi-optimization/

-### SOlverStudio
+### SolverStudio
 * https://solverstudio.org/
-* SolverStudio is an add-in for Excel 2007 and later on Windows that allows you to build and solve optimisation models in Excel using any of the following optimisation modelling languages:
+* "SolverStudio is an add-in for Excel 2007 and later on Windows that allows you to build and solve optimisation models in Excel using any of the following optimisation modelling languages:"
-  * PuLP, an open-source Python-based COIN-OR modelling language developed by Stu Mitchell.
-PuLP is included with SolverStudio.
+  * "PuLP, an open-source Python-based COIN-OR modelling language developed by Stu Mitchell.
+PuLP is included with SolverStudio."
-  * COOPR/Pyomo, an open source COIN-OR modelling language for Python which extends Pulp with abstract models, support for stochastic programming, and a larger range of solvers.
+  * "COOPR/Pyomo, an open source COIN-OR modelling language for Python which extends Pulp with abstract models, support for stochastic programming, and a larger range of solvers."
-  * AMPL, a commercial modelling language.
+  * "AMPL, a commercial modelling language.
 SolverStudio either requires AMPL to be installed by the user, or can automatically install a free “demo” version of AMPL.
 (The
     Demo comes with 11 solvers; AMPL’s variable/constraint limits are 500 for linear and 300 for nonlinear, though 4 of the solvers are limited to 10.)
 We have a tutorial on using AMPL with SolverStudio.
 We also support running AMPL models in the cloud using the excellent NEOS server; see AMPL on NEOS.
-See our SolverStudio AMPL page for more information.
+See our SolverStudio AMPL page for more information."
-  * GMPL (GNU MathProg Language), an open source AMPL look-alike developed as part of GLPK (GNU Linear Programming Kit).
-GMPL is included with SolverStudio.
+  * "GMPL (GNU MathProg Language), an open source AMPL look-alike developed as part of GLPK (GNU Linear Programming Kit).
+GMPL is included with SolverStudio."
-  * GAMS, a commercial modelling language.
+  * "GAMS, a commercial modelling language.
 SolverStudio requires GAMS to be installed by the user.
 GAMS provide a free trial version.
-Support for solving GAMS models using the NEOS server is working in our new beta version.
+Support for solving GAMS models using the NEOS server is working in our new beta version."
-  * Gurobi, a commercial solver which can be accessed from SolverStudio using the Gurobi Python modelling interface.
+  * "Gurobi, a commercial solver which can be accessed from SolverStudio using the Gurobi Python modelling interface.
 This requires the Gurobi solver be installed.
-SolverStudio provides a license manager to help manage Gurobi licenses.
+SolverStudio provides a license manager to help manage Gurobi licenses."
-  * CMPL, an open source COIN-OR  modelling language that also includes a remote server for solving on external computers.
-Also available from Python.
+  * "CMPL, an open source COIN-OR  modelling language that also includes a remote server for solving on external computers.
+Also available from Python."
-  * SimPy, an open source Python simulation language, which is now included with the SolverStudio download.
+  * "SimPy, an open source Python simulation language, which is now included with the SolverStudio download."
-  * Any other Python software that runs under either IronPython or standard Python (i.e ‘CPython‘).
-IronPython comes built in, while the user needs to install their own choice of CPython.
+  * "Any other Python software that runs under either IronPython or standard Python (i.e ‘CPython‘).
+IronPython comes built in, while the user needs to install their own choice of CPython."
-  * We hope to add Zimpl in the near future, and allow GMPL to be used with CBC.
+  * "We hope to add Zimpl in the near future, and allow GMPL to be used with CBC."